dHeinemann/Replicalc/README.md

 ## Compiling

-Before proceeding, initialize all submodules if you haven't already done so:
+Before proceeding, initialize all Git submodules if you haven't already done so:

 ```
 git submodule init